Perthes Disease

 What are the major phases of hip distraction treatment for Perthes disease?

 Hip distraction treatment is made up of five phases.
-During phase 1, Dr. Standard performs soft tissue releases of the contracted hip joint, performs an arthrogram, and applies an external fixator to the hip and upper leg.
+During phase 1, the doctor performs soft tissue releases of the contracted hip joint, performs an arthrogram, and applies an external fixator to the hip and upper leg.
 Phase 1 might also include small-diameter core decompression and bone stem cell injection (described in the “Minimally-Invasive Surgical Treatment” section).
 During phase 2, the external fixator is used to slowly and gently pull the femoral head 5 to 10 mm away from the cup.
 This prevents any further pressure or force on the soft femoral head.
 The external fixator also holds the femoral head in the cup and maintains perfect containment.
 The external fixator is removed during phase 3.
 During phase 4, the child wears a brace/pillow, continues Perthes exercises at home and physical therapy sessions, and attends follow-up appointments at the Rubin Institute.
 The progress with the hip is monitored and maintained during stage 5.

-• Phase 1 of Hip Distraction: Surgery to Release Soft Tissues and Apply the External Fixator
+- Phase 1 of Hip Distraction: Surgery to Release Soft Tissues and Apply the External Fixator

-• The surgery is performed under general anesthesia and lasts 3 to 4 hours.
+- The surgery is performed under general anesthesia and lasts 3 to 4 hours.
 While the child is under the effects of anesthesia, an epidural catheter is placed in the lower back.
 After surgery, medication is given through the epidural catheter to control pain.

 The surgery consists of soft tissue releases (tendon releases) in the groin and inner thigh, an arthrogram of the hip joint, and the application of an external fixator device.
 In some cases, a small-diameter core decompression and injection of bone stem cells into the femoral head will also be performed (these procedures are described in the “Minimally-Invasive Surgical Treatment” section).